"...the right tools, the right harness, the right model, the right context, good instruction, and appropriate caution."

 This is not another race.

 The first Labs video put two offline machines against the trial clock.
 This one is quieter.
-A 162-page Ohio Bureau of Criminal Investigation prosecutor summary is dropped into VoraSync System, and the machine is asked to do something less theatrical and more useful: write the first case note.
+A 162-page Ohio Bureau of Criminal Investigation prosecutor summary is dropped into VoraSync, and the machine is asked to do something less theatrical and more useful: write the first case note.

 The prompt was deliberately constrained.
 Use only the attached document.
 Do not guess.
 Do not decide fault, guilt, justification, or policy compliance.
 If the report does not clearly support an answer, say so.